juanmait/seedjs/README.md

 - [prettier-vscode] - format almost all files (`.md`, `.js`, `.ts`, `.tsx`, `.json`, etc..) with one simple shortcut on the IDE.
 - [eslint-vscode] - show linting errors in javascript files.
-- [vscode-typescript-tslint-plugin] - show linting errors in typescript files.
+- [svelte-vscode] - syntax highlighting and rich intellisense for Svelte components.
 - [code-runner] - runs the current open file in the IDE (use [babel-node] for regular files and [jest] for test files).
 - [jest-snapshot-language-support] - add syntax highlighting for your Jest